 While you won’t earn a salary doing volunteer work, there are some organizations that provide room and board and some that also provide a stipend.
 The Peace Corps is probably the best known and they offer some tremendous benefits.

 The term of service is 27 months and the organization pays for travel to and from the country you’ll be volunteering in, a stipend that generally ranges between $200-800 a month, full medical and dental benefits (this is practically reason enough), and $8,000 at the end of your term.
 Volunteers must be at least 18 and US citizens.

 Winrock is another organization that covers travel and pays a per diem for living expenses.
 They cover medical emergencies but do not provide medical insurance.

-You aren’t going to make your living volunterring but you will gain experience, meet people, get to do some travelling, and possibly transition a volunteer position with an organization into a paid one.
+You aren’t going to make your living volunteering but you will gain experience, meet people, get to do some traveling, and possibly transition a volunteer position with an organization into a paid one.

 Join the Military

 Just like college, the military is not for everyone but it certainly comes with a lot of benefits.
 Members and their immediate family receive full medical benefits.
 Members can receive technical training in a variety of areas and have tuition assistance for college.
 The military is also one of the few places where retirees receive pension benefits after twenty years of service.

 Knowing what you don’t want to do is as important as knowing what you do want to do.
 Figuring this out later in life can have bad consequences.
 It can take time to figure out what you want to do but it’s much faster to learn what you don’t want to do and when you’re young and just out of high school, the stakes are low.